fuxingloh/multi-labeler/README.md

 ### PR Files: [Glob Matcher](https://github.com/isaacs/minimatch)

-Minimatch files, maximum of 3000 only.
+Maximum of 3000 files only.
-If you use this to audit files changes, that note of the 3000 limit.
+If you use this to audit changes, take note of the 3000 files limitation.

 ```yml
 version: v1